Analytics

 Key takeaways

-• Marketing data integration consolidates information from multiple sources, giving businesses a comprehensive view of their marketing efforts.
+• Marketing data integration brings data from multiple sources into one place, creating a clear and comprehensive view of marketing performance.

 • There are five main types of integration: manual, middleware, application-based, uniform data access, and common storage.

-• Common challenges include data silos, inconsistencies, scalability issues, and compliance concerns.
+• Common challenges include data silos, inconsistencies, scalability limitations, and compliance concerns.

-• Marketing data integration tools (like Reporting Ninja) automate reporting, reduce manual effort, and improve decision-making.
+• Marketing data integration tools like Reporting Ninja automate reporting, reduce manual work, and support better decision-making.

 Your marketing data is scattered across Google Ads, Facebook, email campaigns, and CRM tools—each holding valuable insights.
 But trying to make sense of it all?
 It’s like solving a jigsaw puzzle with missing pieces.
 Reports take forever.
 Metrics don’t line up.
 Decisions are made on gut instinct instead of real data.